 Investors in the ADSs are not purchasing equity securities of our subsidiaries that have substantive business operations in China but instead are purchasing equity securities of a Cayman Islands holding company.
 Nano Labs Ltd is a holding company with no material operations of its own.
 We conduct our operations primarily through our subsidiaries in China and one of our subsidiaries in Hong Kong.
 Such structure involves unique risks to investors in the ADSs.
 Investors may never directly hold equity interests in our PRC subsidiaries with substantive operations.
-We also cannot assure you that the Chinese regulatory authorities will not disallow use that structure.
+We also cannot assure you that the Chinese regulatory authorities disallow the structure.
 If the Chinese regulatory authorities disallow the structure, it would likely result in a material change in our operations and cause the value of the ADSs to significantly decline or become worthless.
+See "Fist Factors.
+Fists Relation to Our Comparate Structure and Governance." worthless.
 See "Risk Factors-Risks Relating to Our Corporate Structure and Governance."

-Neither we nor any of our subsidiaries has obtained the approval or clearance from either the China Securities Regulatory Commission or the Cyberspace Administration of China for this offering, and we do not Neither we not any of our substituties has obtained the approval or clearance from either the China Securities Regulatory Commission or the Cyberspace Administration of clinic and we do not intend to obtain the approval or clearance from any of such or other regulators in China in connection with this offering.
-We cannot assure you, however, that regulators in China most not subsequently require us to undergo the approval or clearance procedures and subject us to penalties for non-compliance.
+Neither we nor any of our subsidiaries has obtained the approval or clearance from either the China Securities Regulatory Commission or the Cyberspace Administration of China for this offering, and we do not intend to obtain the approval or clearance from any of such or other regulators in China in connection with this offering.
+We cannot assure you, however, that regulators in China will not subsequently require us to undergo the approval or clearance procedures and subject us to penalties for non-compliance.
 See "Risk Factors-Risks Relating to Conducting Business in China-Recent regulatory developments in China may subject us to additional regulatory review or otherwise restrict or completely hinder our ability to offer securities and raise capitals overseas, all of which could materially and adversely affect our business and cause the value of the ADSs to significantly decline or become worthless." and "-Risks Relating to the ADSs and this Offering-The approval of or clearance by the CSRC, the CAC and other compliance procedures may be required in connection with this offering, and, if required, we cannot predict whether we will be able to obtain such approval or clearance."